Dark Sky Reserve Networks Usher in Earth Law

 Figure 4 Mama and baby Grizzly bears in Jasper Park.
 Photo by Michelle Bender, used with permission of author.

-Jasper National Park is one of 17 designated Dark Sky Preserves in Canada,” says Myriam Bolduc, marketing manager for Tourism Jasper.
+Another dark sky darling, Jasper National Park, sits in Alberta’s Rocky Mountains.
+“Jasper is one of 17 designated Dark Sky Preserves in Canada,” says Myriam Bolduc, marketing manager for Tourism Jasper.
 “At 11,000 square kilometers, we are the second largest Dark Sky Preserve in the world, and we are the largest accessible Dark Sky Preserve—meaning there’s a town within the limits of the preserve.”
+The Royal Astronomical Society of Canada (RASC) delineates the dark sky buffer zones around the preserve and hosts the world-renown Dark Sky Festival annually in October.

-To become a Dark Sky Preserve, the area had to eliminate visible artificial lighting while putting measures in place to educate the public and nearby towns about light pollution.
+To become a Dark Sky Preserve, the Jasper area had to eliminate visible artificial lighting while putting measures in place to educate the public and nearby towns about light pollution.
 The sky glow from outside the border of the preserve had to match that of a natural sky glow.
 Today, 97 percent of the park is a designated wilderness area, free of light pollution, with roads and trails providing easy access to year-round stargazing sites.

 Governments Act to Reduce Light Pollution (and energy costs)

-Across the pond, the European Union adopted new roadway lighting guidelines, employing a ‘As Low As Reasonably Achievable‘ (ALARA) principle.
+Across the pond, the European Union adopted new roadway lighting guidelines, employing an ‘As Low As Reasonably Achievable‘ (ALARA) principle.
 The specific guidelines, intended to reduce energy use as well as light pollution, are consistent with the Low Impact Lighting (LIL) standard promoted by German, Italian and Slovenian members of the European Environmental Bureau in the past decade.

 Figure 5 Different levels of light shielding.
 Created by ELC for this blog.